fredrikwaaler/cs170/README.md

 To use the algorithm, simply import "algorithm" from TSP.
 This is the DTH-algorithm, it will work by itself.
-However, you will need the following libraries to run it:
+However, you will need the following modules to run it:
 - tspy

+PS: On one of our machines will not run the tspy module, giving an error in scipy.
+For the one of us for which it works, we are using python 3.6.3

 This library is installable trough pip.
 "pip install tspy"